 - Built-in 4-channel digital mixer

-- Stream backing tracks or music via bluetooth
+- Play backing tracks or music via USB

-- AC or battery power with optional lithium ion pack
+- AC or battery power with lithium ion pack

 If playing electric guitar is your passion and you’re looking for an amp to busk with on weekends then the Roland Cube Street is the one for you.
 It’s simple to use, has some great sounding preamps, handles vocals and acoustic guitar, and can be used for any style straight out of the box.
 If this is your first busking amp you can’t go wrong with the Roland Cube Street.

-The star of the show here has to be the Mackie Freeplay.
+The star of the show here has to be the Alto Transport 12 Portable PA System with Wireless Mic & USB.
 While it’s more expensive than the Cube it packs some amazing features.
-Mackie’s control app allows for a huge deal of control right from your pocket including changing effects on individual channels, setting the EQ and streaming music.
-Acoustic players are catered for straight out of the box, and while you electric players out there require the aid of a pedal, trust us when we say it’s worth the investment.
+The built-in control centre on the rear of the unit allows for a huge deal of control and even makes a fantastic option for DJ's as you can select, skip and edit the volume of songs you're playing from the USB stick.
+Acoustic players are catered for straight out of the box, and while you electric players out there will require the aid of a pedal for your effects, trust us when we say it’s worth the investment as it sounds great when you do hook up an electric guitar.
 It looks great, sounds great and offers more features than its competitors.
-For these reasons the Mackie Freeplay is our first choice for the all-round best busking amp.
+For these reasons the Alto Transport 12 Portable PA System is our first choice for the all-round best busking amp.

 How To Start Busking - In 5 Easy Steps